Write good Chinese

 For Chinese learners who learn Chinese as a second language, it is all right for them to use “tian zi ge” or “mi zi ge” paper to practice writing Chinese.
-It is also all right if they don’t, as adult students can regulate their characters very well soon after they start learning how to write.
+It is also all right if they don’t.

 Good Chinese handwriting

 In printed forms, Chinese characters are in the shape of squares.
 Strokes are levelled, and components are placed properly within the square, that components with more strokes take a bigger space than the ones with fewer strokes.
 Symmetry is the goal.
 However, that is not what good handwriting is all about.

 Good handwriting is an art with personalities imbedded in each and every Chinese character.
 Strokes and components may not be as levelled, or as symmetrical as the printed forms.
 And not all Chinese characters have to be at the same size.
 Good handwriting is a show of free spirit, not to be bounded within fixed and identical squares.

 There is only one way to have good handwriting, and that is “practice, practice and practice”.

 One way to start cultivating one’s Chinese handwriting is to trace or copy the good ones.
 There are many books teach pen-calligraphy and provide worksheets for people to trace and to copy.